smqanpk/Digital-Twin-MVP/README.txt

-styles.css         All visual styling (dark "NOC" theme) app.js             Map logic, tab switching, network diagram, search, ticker twin-rig.js        Builds the clickable digital twin SVG for each tower data.js            Your SMDB data, baked directly into the page as JSON data/sites.json    Same site data in plain JSON, for reference/editing data/network.json  The computed network links (which towers connect to which)
+styles.css         All visual styling (dark "NOC" theme) app.js             Map logic, tab switching, network diagram, search, ticker twin-rig.js        Builds the clickable digital twin SVG for each tower data.js            SMDB data, baked directly into the page as JSON data/sites.json    Same site data in plain JSON, for reference/editing data/network.json  The computed network links (which towers connect to which)